automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 export LACEWORKINSTANCE=mylaceworkinstance
 export EVENTDESCRIPTION="AWS Account 112233445566 (lacework-test) : LW_S3_1 Ensure the S3 bucket ACL does not grant 'Everyone' READ permission [list S3 objects]"
 ```
+You need to replace the following before you apply the environment variables:
+1. **EVENTID** with the EventID that was generated inside the Lacework environment.
+2. **WEBHOOKURL** with your Kaholo Webhook Url.
+Normally kaholo is listening on port 3000 and the URL path for the webhook alerting is /webhook/lacework/alert.
+3. **LACEWORKINSTANCE** your Lacework instance where you created that event.
+4. **EVENTDESCRIPTION** replace the AWS Account with your environment specific AWS Account ID.

 With that you can trigger the webhook inside kaholo by using the following curl command: